Medically reviewed by Drugs.com. Last updated on Feb 15, 2019.

 Bloodstream infection (gram-negative bacteremia) (off-label use):

-Duration of therapy: Individualize duration according to patient-specific factors and response; usual duration is 7 to 14 days (Moehring 2018b).
+Duration of therapy: Usual duration is 7 to 14 days; individualize duration depending on source and extent of infection as well as clinical response.
+A 7-day duration is recommended for patients with uncomplicated infection who respond appropriately to antibiotic therapy (Moehring 2019; Yahav 2018).
 If neutropenic, extend treatment until afebrile for ≥48 hours and recovery of neutrophils (ANC ≥500 cells/mm3 and increasing) (IDSA [Freifeld 2011]).
 For P. aeruginosa bacteremia in neutropenic patients, some experts treat for a minimum of 14 days and until recovery of neutrophils (Kanj 2018b).

 Cystic fibrosis, severe acute pulmonary exacerbation or failure of oral therapy, for coverage of P. aeruginosa (off-label use): IV: 2 g every 8 hours (Zobell 2013).
-Note: Must be given as part of a combination regimen, which should include an additional antipseudomonal agent (Flume 2009; Simon 2018).
+Note: Most often given as part of a combination regimen, which should include an additional antipseudomonal agent (Flume 2009; Simon 2018).

 Diabetic foot infection, moderate to severe (off-label use): IV: 2 g every 8 to 12 hours in combination with other appropriate agents; for P. aeruginosa infection, use 2 g every 8 hours (Gentry 1991; So 2016; Weintrob 2018).
 Note: Empiric P. aeruginosa coverage with this dose is usually not indicated unless patient is at risk (eg, significant water exposure, warm climate) (IDSA [Lipsky 2012]; Weintrob 2018).